Behaviour and Discipline

 We recognise that in order to develop and maintain high standards of behaviour, as detailed below, there must be consistent systems of rewards and sanctions implemented fairly and consistently across the school and supported by parents at home.

-Our whole school Behaviour Policy has been developed after consultation with parents, children, governors and staff.
+Our whole school Living Well Together Policy has been developed after consultation with parents, children, governors and staff.
 It is reviewed every year and we appreciate the views of parents given in our annual parent survey.
 The system works well for the vast majority of children who are able to make positive choices in their dealings with others.

 We know children respond well to praise so we reward good behaviour.
 Our children know what behaviour is unacceptable and that there are sanctions for this.